7satvik/organchain-donation-web-app/README.md

-# OrganChain - Decentralized Donation Platform 🏥
+# Decentralized Donation Platform 🏥

-OrganChain is a blockchain-based application designed to bring transparency, security, and efficiency to the organ donation process.
+Blockchain-based application designed to bring transparency, security, and efficiency to the organ donation process.
 Built on **Hyperledger Fabric**, it ensures tamper-proof records for donors, patients, and transplants.

 ## 🚀 Features